Georgia Medicare Optometry Services

 Billing:

 Linda has met her deductible.
 Medicare pays 80 percent of the approved amount.
-Linda's 20 percent coinsurance is covered by Medigap.
-Linda pays $0.
+Linda's 20 percent coinsurance is covered by Medigap, so she pays nothing.

 In this scenario the screening is normal.
 Linda is scheduled for annual rescreening.